L. l, 1 Carinae

 ---------

-Thus now we have a charming example of how some fellows two and
+Thus now we have a charming example of how some fellows more than

-more thousand years ago who defined the constellations and two
+two thousand years ago who defined the constellations and two European

-European chaps in the 1600s and 1700s who marked letters and numbers
+chaps in the 1600s and 1700s who marked letters and numbers on the

 Here are some specs for the three stars in this tangle of names